shantanukallakuri/shantanukallakuri.github.io/index.md

 ---
 title: main page
 ---
 <p style="text-align:justify;"> Hi, thanks for visiting!
 I'm Shantanu Kallakuri and this page is my website, where I love to write on various topics.
-I also run and operate <a href="https://www.chemystery.org/" target="_blank"><b>Chemystery.org</b></a>.
-These sites are a personal endeavor dedicated to popularizing easy science with emphasis on Materials Chemistry and their incredible applications in nature.
+This site is a personal endeavor dedicated to popularizing easy science with emphasis on Materials Chemistry and their incredible applications in nature.
 After all, Chemistry's what makes for a great cup of coffee and some classy romance!
 Let's dive in:</p>

 <div style="text-align: center;">
 <img src="../assets/images/models/crystalrenderv2.png" alt="crystalmodel1" width="720" height="405">